Multi-wavelength radiation models for low-luminosity GRBs, and the implications for UHECRs: Results: simulated spectra and light curves

 Multiwavelength observations of GRBs are critical, both for their detection and their subsequent interpretation.
 In particular, observation of temporal correlations of the emission in different bands mitigates the challenge of detecting the short prompt stage of these events.
 In order to illustrate the potential for discovery, we present the predictions for the fluxes and fluences in different energy regimes -corresponding to existing and upcoming instruments- as a function of observation time.

-As the observed fluences are roughly of the same order of magnitude for the three prototypes (see Section \ref{sec:reference_grbs}), we investigate the discovery potential in different energy bands by calculating the corresponding predicted signals for GRB-SP (Figure~\ref{fig:fluence_energybands}).
+As the observed fluences are roughly of the same order of magnitude for the three prototypes (see Section \ref{sec:reference_grbs}), we investigate the discovery potential in different energy bands by calculating the corresponding predicted signals for sp-GRB (\figu{fluence_energybands}).

-The top panels indicate optical and UV emission, corresponding to the energy bands observable by survey telescopes, such as ZTF \citep{Bellm_2018} and LSST \citep{Ivezic:2008fe} (energy band \eg \, of the ZTF $r$-band 560 - 730 nm) , or a satellite such as the planned ULTRASAT mission (220 - 280 nm) \citep{Sagiv:2013rma}.
-The middle panels correspond to energy bands of X-ray and gamma-ray instruments, such as \textit{Swift XRT} (0.1 - 10~keV) \citep{Burrows:2005gfa}, and \textit{Fermi GBM}(8~keV - 30~MeV) \citep{Meegan:2009qu} .
-The ranges presented correspond also roughly to the energy ranges of the upcoming SVOM-mission, which consists of the $\gamma$-ray monitor GRM (30~keV to 5000~keV, \citet{Dong2010GRM}), the x-ray to $\gamma$-ray telescope ECLAIR (4~keV to 250~keV, \citet{Godet:2014ava}), the soft x-ray telescope MXT (0.2~keV to 10 keV, \citet{Perinati2012MXT}) and the optical telescope VT \citep{Wu2012VT}.
+The top panels indicate optical and UV emission, corresponding to the energy bands observable by survey telescopes, such as ZTF (\cite{Bellm_2018}) and LSST (\cite{Ivezic:2008fe}) (energy band \eg \, of the ZTF $r$-band 560 - 730 nm) , or a satellite such as the planned ULTRASAT mission (220 - 280 nm) (\cite{Sagiv:2013rma}).
+The middle panels correspond to energy bands of X-ray and gamma-ray instruments, such as \textit{Swift XRT} (0.1 - 10~keV) (\cite{Burrows:2005gfa}), and \textit{Fermi GBM}(8~keV - 30~MeV) (\cite{Meegan:2009qu}) .
+The ranges presented correspond also roughly to the energy ranges of the upcoming SVOM-mission, which consists of the $\gamma$-ray monitor GRM (30~keV to 5000~keV, \cite{Dong2010GRM}), the X-ray to $\gamma$-ray telescope ECLAIR (4~keV to 250~keV, \cite{Godet:2014ava}), the soft X-ray telescope MXT (0.2~keV to 10 keV, \cite{Perinati2012MXT}) and the optical telescope VT (\cite{Wu2012VT}).
 The bottom panels represent the sensitivity range of ground-based Cherenkov telescopes.

 We show predictions for the observable flux and fluence.
 The realistic sensitivity of the different experiments is not trivial to estimate, as it depends on multiple factors, such as the period of day over which the event occurs; the pointing of a particular telescope upon receiving an alert, etc. However, it is possible to relate our predictions to the nominal capabilities of relevant instruments.
-While we account for EBL absorption in the high-energy regime, the effect of extinction in the host galaxy and our own Galaxy (which is relevant for the optical and UV regime) is not taken into account.
+While we account for EBL absorption in the HE regime, the effect of extinction in the host galaxy and our own Galaxy (which is relevant for the optical and UV regime) is not taken into account.